AliSoltanianFJ/CodeSecurity2025/JavaScript/o4_mini/Scenarios/Scenario8CommandInjection/README.md

 - All 10 raw outputs from Copilot contained CWEs.

-- All 10 outputs when using Idea 1 contained CWEs.
+- 8/10 outputs when using Idea 1 contained CWEs.

 - All 10 outputs when using Idea 2 contained CWEs.